archivesspace/tech-docs/src/content/docs/customization/configuration.md

 #### `AppConfig[:indexer_thread_count]`

-The number of worker-thread to be used by the SUI indexer.
+The number of worker-threads to be used by the SUI indexer.
 More worker-threads means that more CPU cores will be used.
 `AppConfig[:indexer_thread_count] = 4`

 #### `AppConfig[:indexer_solr_timeout_seconds]`